 - In a large mixing bowl, stir together the flour, sugar, baking powder, lemon zest, poppy seeds, and salt.

 - Create a well in the center of the dry ingredients, then add the flax eggs, coconut milk, lemon juice, oil, and vanilla extract, and stir mix until smooth, about 1 minute.

-- Bake the muffins for 25 to 30 minutes, or until a toothpick inserted into the center of the muffins comes out clean.
-Cool in the pans for 10 minutes before removing to a wire rack.
+- Bake the muffins for 25 to 30 minutes, or until a toothpick inserted into the center of a muffin comes out clean.
+Cool in the pans for 10 minutes before removing to a wire rack to cool completely.